Clutch Pro Tour: History

 The tour was created in 2019 by Tom Hayward, a former professional golfer, to give lower level professionals more playing opportunities as well as helping progress their careers.
 The inaugural season took place after the COVID-19 pandemic lockdown in June 2020.

 In May 2022, the tour undertook a sponsorship agreement with Mizuno Golf, being renamed as the Mizuno Next Gen Series.

 In December 2022, it was announced that the Clutch Pro Tour and the Tartan Pro Tour would become official feeder tours to the Challenge Tour in place of the now-defunct PGA EuroPro Tour.
 The Clutch Pro Tour would offer Challenge Tour status to the top two players on the Order of Merit.
 In December 2023, it was confirmed that an additional player (three in total) from the Order of Merit would be awarded Challenge Tour status for the following season.
 Each event is a 54-hole tournament with a 36-hole cut for the 50 plus ties.
 Beginning in 2025, the tour also has a season-ending no-cut championship and a qualifying tournament.

 In addition to the top three non-exempt players graduating to the Challenge Tour, the top four players on the Order of Merit earn entry into the second stage of European Tour Qualifying School.
+Players ranked 4th-7th also receive seven exemptions into Challenge Tour events.

-In April 2024, it was announced that the tour would be included into the Official World Golf Ranking with immediate affect, having undergone a 17-month application process.
+In April 2024, it was announced that the tour would be included into the Official World Golf Ranking with immediate effect, having undergone a 17-month application process.